Accelize/apyfal/docs/installation.md

 pip install acceleratorAPI
 ```

 All mandatory dependencies are automatically installed.
-It is possible to install also optionnal dependecies passing
+It is possible to install also optional dependencies passing
-following extras:
+following setuptools extras:

 * `all`: Install all extras.
 * `AWS`: Requirements for AWS.
 * `OVH`: Requirements for OVH.
 * `optional`: other optional requirements (ex `pycurl`).

-Example for installing `all` extras:
+Example for installing the `all` extra:
 ```
 pip install acceleratorAPI[all]
 ```